 Sleepy Hollow in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 5.273′ N, 73° 51.754′ W. Marker is in Sleepy Hollow, New York, in Westchester County.
-Marker can be reached from the intersection of N Broadway (U.S. 9) and Pocantico Street, on the left when traveling north.
+41° 6′ N, 73° 51.667′ W. Marker is in Sleepy Hollow, New York, in Westchester County.
+Marker is on North Broadway (U.S. 9) north of Bellwood Avenue, on the right when traveling north.
+It is in a large indentation of the Sleepy Hollow Cemetery wall that runs alongside Route 9.
+There is plenty of space to pull in in your car when driving north, but you can easily pass it without noticing.
 Touch for map.
-Marker is at or near this postal address: 381 N Broadway, Tarrytown NY 10591, United States of America.
+Marker is in this post office area: Tarrytown NY 10591, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Headless Horseman Bridge (about 700 feet away, measured in a direct line); Our Union Soldiers (approx. 0.2 miles away); The Old Dutch Church (approx. 0.2 miles away); “The Memorial Church of Washington Irving” (approx. 0.4 miles away); Tarrytown World War II Memorial (approx. 0.4 miles away); Gold Star Mothers Korean & Viet Nam Memorial Monuments (approx. 0.4 miles away); Andre Captured (approx. half a mile away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named Cold Spring (a few steps from this marker); The Old Dutch Church (approx. 0.7 miles away); Our Union Soldiers (approx. 0.7 miles away); The Headless Horseman Bridge (approx. 0.7 miles away); Philipsburg Manor (approx. “The Memorial Church of Washington Irving” (approx. 1.2 miles away); Tarrytown World War II Memorial (approx. 1.2 miles away); Gold Star Mothers (approx. 1.2 miles away).
 Touch for a list and map of all markers in Sleepy Hollow.